updated

 After living abroad for over 10 years, I returned to Japan to transform a vacant house into a space for cross-cultural exchange — tackling social issues like depopulation and empty homes through art and human connection.
 This is not a finished guesthouse.
 It's an ongoing project, and I'm looking for people who enjoy building something together, step by step.

-Step House is also a prototype — the first node of a wider network of vacant home communities across Japan.
+The house is also a prototype — the first node of a wider network of vacant home communities across Japan.

-🙋 About Your Host
+🙋 About Me

 My schedule is flexible and sometimes spontaneous.
 Clear, on-the-go communication will be key.
 That said, I'll always treat you with respect and do my best to give you privacy and space.

-Step House is still a work in progress.
+The house is still a work in progress.
 I can only host one person or group at a time.

 ✅ Who I'm Looking For